 I was cornered on the playground, at recess, in the lunch room.
 They’d surprise me in the lunch room, hide behind the line so the teachers or monitors couldn’t see and punch my lunch and smash it.
 I hated smashed food so I just went hungry.
 Sometimes I knew I’d suffer consequences and they would not and there were not so many of them and it was not worth the fight.
 They were having fun.
 I was not.

 I lost recesses over it.
 I developed a reputation as a kicker of boys that lasted.
-Think about that young girl with the reputation as a “slut.”
-There is always more to that.
+But no one knew the whole story.
+No one considered it.
+No one ever asked.

 So one day, I’m walking home from school because we lived very near my elementary school.